 - send a HTTP response including "200 OK" status code with TimeSyncExposureConfig data structure or "204 No Content" status code, as shown in figure 5.2.2.6.2-1, step 2;

-- use the {subscriptionId} within the requested URI and user plane node ID within the "upNodeId" attribute in the request to determine the target UEs and corresponding AF-sessions, and then contact with the PCF(s) to configure and initialize the PTP instance in the DS-TT(s) and NW-TT as defined in 3GPP TS 23.502 [3], clause 4.15.9.3.2, step 5-6.
+- use the {subscriptionId} within the requested URI and user plane node ID within the "upNodeId" attribute in the request to determine the target UEs and corresponding AF sessions, then use the updated parameters (e.g. requested PTP instance type, transport protocol, and PTP profile) in the request to determine suitable DS-TT(s) and AF session(s) among all AF-session and contact with each corresponding PCF for the PDU session to configure and initialize the PTP instance in the DS-TT(s) and NW-TT as defined in 3GPP TS 23.502 [3], clause 4.15.9.3.3, step 5-6.
+The TSCTSF associates the new affected AF session(s) with the "Individual Time Synchronization Exposure Configuration" resource.

 If the HTTP PUT request from the NF service consumer is not accepted, the TSCTSF shall indicate in the response to HTTP PUT request the cause for the rejection as specified in clause 6.1.7.